TheDomcio/WonderfulPolishLanguage/README.md

 - [HiNative](https://hinative.com/pl) - A multilingual platform for asking and answering questions (Q&A).
 Here you can ask questions about Poland and Polish language issues.
 - [/r/Polska](https://www.reddit.com/r/Polska) - Official Polish subreddit in Polish.
 - [/r/Poland](https://www.reddit.com/r/poland) - Subreddit about Poland in English.
+- [Nasza Klasa (NK)](https://nk.pl) - One of Poland's cult social networking sites, before the popularization of Facebook in Poland, was very often used by Poles, offered a lot of online games, I personally switched from NK to Facebook 8 years ago because I wanted to play the latest version of Shadow Fight, and this Polish version had less updates.
+This site can be very useful to you, for example if you once lived in Poland and attended a Polish school, and you've really liked a lot of people and forgotten their names, there's a chance that you'll find some pictures and details of these people there (These are also worth mentioning: [Gadu-Gadu](https://gadu-gadu.pl) or [Grono.net](https://pl.wikipedia.org/wiki/Grono.net) - which lost its popularity when popularity of NK grew).
 - [Przygody Reksia](https://discord.gg/aGRYDnP) - Discord server for fans of brilliant games from the "Reksio" series by Aidem Media (Yes, it's the same cartoon Reksio).
 The community is very friendly.
-You can also find here solusions to pass these games, but you will probably want to look at them to see how well you deduced the solution, not to see how to pass the whole game, right?
+You can also find here solutions to pass these games, but you will probably want to look at them to see how well you deduced the solution, not to see how to pass the whole game, right?
+The [Wiki](https://przygodyreksia.fandom.com/wiki/Strona_g%C5%82%C3%B3wna) is also worth checking.
 - [Świta Domcia](https://discord.gg/aHthmme) - My own Discord Server which I created over 3 years ago.
 It is full of me because it is dedicated to my works.
 It's nicely developed, pretty quiet and comfortable.
 Friendly with descriptions for people from abroad.
 - [The Language Sloth (Studying languages - Polish and #polski-chat)](https://discord.gg/languages)
 - [Languages of Poland Discord Server](https://discord.gg/ADUAQNZ)